-Figure 7: Primary Occupation
+Figure 5: Primary Occupation

+7% of the HHs surveyed reported they have a family member with Disability.
 Among People with Disabilities (PwD) in the affected population, a majority of them had physical disabilities (62%) specifically pertaining to motor skills followed by hearing and speech impairment (15%) and mental/intellectual disability at eight percent.